-The Society's principal focus in lending secured on residential property, is on owner occupier lending via its branch network, Telephony and National Lending Teams on a direct basis.
-In addition, the Society has accepted introduced residential mortgage business, historically this has been almost all located outside of the branch operating area, from a small number of brokers, but as part of our growth strategy this has now been extended to include a similarly small number of brokers in our operating area.
+The Society's principal focus in lending secured on residential property, is on owner occupier lending via its branch network and Telephony on a direct basis.
+In addition, the Society has accepted introduced residential mortgage business, historically this has been almost all located outside of the branch operating area, from a small number of brokers, but as part of our growth strategy this has now been extended to include a number of brokers in our operating area and this is an area of growth.

 As a result of its long-established approach, the Society's owner occupier residential lending exhibits a strong concentration within its branch operating area of Cumbria, Dumfries & Galloway, north Lancashire, and west Northumberland.
-This is monitored by the BRC each quarter, with a detailed assessment being produced on an annual basis and included as an appendix in the Society's ICAAP.
+This is monitored through CRC monthly and by the BRC each quarter, with a detailed assessment being produced on an annual basis and included as an appendix in the Society's ICAAP.
 Research has shown that customers value the 'local' nature of the Society and its branch network, and the Society's detailed knowledge of its operating area, when combined with its direct approach to residential lending, is regarded as a strength in ensuring the quality of its lending.
-This is strongly reflected in the Society's favourable arrears performance (both pre and post COVID) when compared with national statistics.
+This is strongly reflected in the Society's favourable arrears performance when compared with national statistics.
 Overall, the Society regards this concentration in a positive manner, as a focus and a demonstration of the strength of its regional franchise.

-The Society increased its lending in the Holiday Let and Buy to let markets during the years prior to COVID and saw strong performance in the Holiday Let book post the removal of COVID restrictions, which when combined with the emerging performance of the introduced business channel, has reduced the geographical concentration within its mortgage book.
+The Society has seen positive growth to year end in its Owner Occupier and Holiday Let portfolios.
+Increased contribution through broker relationships has reduced the geographical concentration within the mortgage book.
 Buy to let and Holiday let lending to corporate bodies and professional landlords is managed by the specialist Cumberland Commercial team.
 All Buy to Let and Holiday Let lending is restricted to a maximum loan to value ratio of 75%.